-ESI supported the preparation of the hydrogeological component of the Environmental Impact Statement for a proposed reservoir.
+ESI, now part of Stantec, supported the preparation of the hydrogeological component of the Environmental Impact Statement for a proposed reservoir.
 Groundwater and solute transport modelling were used to predict groundwater chemistry in the aquifer beneath the proposed reservoir site resulting from a complex hydrogeological history, with old, brackish water being flushed by fresh recharge wasters.

 Thames Water wished to re-evaluate the requirement for a major water resource development in the Upper Thames area including the case identified previously for a reservoir south west of Abingdon.
 A project team was appointed by Thames Water to undertake this work.

 ESI supported Thames Water and Cascade Consulting in the preparation of the hydrogeological component of the Environmental Impact Statement (EIS) for the proposed scheme.
 ESI also worked alongside Jacobs UK Ltd which was appointed by Thames Water to lead the engineering input to the project.
 An integrated approach to the groundwater related aspects of the engineering and environmental components of the project is critical to a successful outcome for the project.